ming053l/ming053l.github.io/_pages/about.md

 - **Multi-Media Information Security**
 - **Multi-Modal Learning and Modeling**

-I am also exploring other computer vision-related fields which are interested to me, such as Multi-Object Tracking, 3D-scene Reconstruction.
-I am actively seeking a collaboration.
+I am also exploring other computer vision-related fields which are interested to me, such as Trustworthy/Efficient AI.

-In addition, I also enjoy fishing🐬, boxing🥊, cooking🍲, baking🍞 and traveling🌐, welcome to talk about that with me if you have the same hobbyXD.

 # 🔥 News

 - *2024/11/7*: &nbsp;🎉🎉 Two paper are accepted by TAAI 2024.
-- *2024/11/4*: &nbsp;🎉🎉 One paper are accepted by ICCE 2025.
+- *2024/11/4*: &nbsp;🎉🎉 One paper is accepted by ICCE 2025, See you in Las Vegas!
 - *2024/09/19*: &nbsp;🎉🎉 I receive the Future Tech Awards (2024 未來科技獎). <a href="https://www.futuretech.org.tw/futuretech/index.php?action=brands_detail&br_uid=389&web_lang=en-us" target="https://www.futuretech.org.tw/futuretech/index.php?action=brands_detail&br_uid=389&web_lang=en-us">Link</a>
 - *2024/08/23*: &nbsp;🎉🎉 One paper is accepted by APCCAS 2024.
 - *2024/08/05*: &nbsp;🎉🎉 One paper is accepted by ACMMM 2024.